Where each facet of your college experience enriches the other

 - Honors Housing

-- Honors Housing is a residential community for Hofstra University Honors College (HUHC) first-year and returning students whose diverse interests and commitment to excellence make this a place where animated conversations about books, art, music, and politics happen alongside foosball tournaments, game nights, and late-night snacks.
-First-year students, who make up approximately 1/2 of the population, are all taking HUHC's flagship course sequence Culture & Expression.
+- Honors Housing is a residential community for Rabinowitz Honors College (RHC) first-year and returning students whose diverse interests and commitment to excellence make this a place where animated conversations about books, art, music, and politics happen alongside foosball tournaments, game nights, and late-night snacks.
+First-year students, who make up approximately 1/2 of the population, are all taking RHC's flagship course sequence Culture & Expression.
 As a result, they find Honors Housing an especially helpful place for discussing big ideas, forming supportive study groups, and getting advice from the returning students who have gone before them.

 The learning experience is not limited to the four walls of the classroom or even to the borders of the campus.
 Through these energetic living-learning communities, Hofstra students are exposed to environments that are intellectually stimulating, supportive, and conducive to building lasting friendships and a memorable first-year college experience.
 If you are interested in registering for a cluster or seminar associated with an LLC or you would like more information about this program, visit the First-Year Connections website.